ezekielaquino/Seed3000/README.md

 4. Start coding

+5. When you're ready to deploy, just run `npm run prod`, this minifies/compresses/use all html/css/images

+* Constantly a [WIP]

 ## Say hi!
 The is completely free but I'd love to know if you have found it useful or improved it in any way!
 Drop me a line at ezekielaquino@gmail.com or via @the_ezekiel on Twitter!